Gledwin/Digital-portfolio/README.md

 ### ✨ Reflection (STAR Technique)

-**S - Situation:**
-During the Work Readiness Training, I was enrolled in a module focusing on skills and interests.
+- **Situation:** During the Work Readiness Training, I was enrolled in a module focusing on skills and interests.

-**T - Task:**
-The task involved identifying my key skills, understanding what values are, and how they influence career choices.
+- **Task:** The task involved identifying my key skills, understanding what values are, and how they influence career choices.

-**A - Action:**
-I worked through each section of the module and reflected on how my values and interests align with careers in ICT, particularly in application development.
+- **Action:** I worked through each section of the module and reflected on how my values and interests align with careers in ICT, particularly in application development.

-**R - Result:**
-I completed the module with a perfect score and developed a clearer understanding of how my personal attributes can be leveraged for career success.
+ - **Result:** I completed the module with a perfect score and developed a clearer understanding of how my personal attributes can be leveraged for career success.

 ## Personality Assessment